Hunter1202/Hunter1202/README.md

-I'm intern I deleted database by mistake and I need to apologize to the project manager
+I'm an intern I deleted database by mistake and I need to apologize to the project manager